sambj24/deepbrief.github.io/_posts/2025-09-11-agenticai.md

 ---
-title: "The Agentic Shift: Building a Governance Model for the AI That Acts"
+title: "The Agentic Shift: Building a Governance Model for the AI That Acts."
 date: 2025-09-11 08:00:00 -0400
 categories: [posts]
 tags: [ai]